RococoCoding/leopardy/README.md

 **Status**: Active development
 **Summary**: Yes, this is based off a silly joke, but it's also been a true learning experience.
 I was able to find two Jeopardy!
 APIs and fetch questions from them, but neither of them did quite what I wanted, so I decided I'd look up how to make a web scraper and make my own API.
 I discovered why there weren't more Jeopardy APIs out there when I discovered the jArchive site was still using tables to layout everything.
 It was a huge pain to get what I needed and I even learned a tiny bit of regex along the way, trying to clean up my data.
 I then had to figure out how to import this data into a database.
 We had learned SQLite3 in school, but I decided to learn Postgres because SQLite3 is quite limited from what I've heard.

-**Next Steps**: I need to write up my API, which should be quick.
-I only need to serve random questions and set up some endpoints for user data -- That was a late add-on to the original plan, but I think it will be more fun if people can track their stats.
+**Next Steps**: I need to write up my API to serve random questions and save user data -- that was a late add-on to the original plan, but I think it will be more fun if people can track their stats.

 To-do List: